Deep Listening

 Otherwise, “When musicians with scant listening experience try to play or sing repertoire from unfamiliar genres, they produce the musical equivalent of a clumsy accent.”
 (The Musician’s Way, p.
 98).

-Here, I propose 7 ways to deepen our listening habits.
+Here, I propose 7 ways in which we can deepen our listening habits.

 Apply these concepts when weighing your self-recordings as well as when you attend live performances and hear other musicians’ tracks.
 Then, use your heightened perception to listen more intently when you practice and perform.